BarisTutakli/blog/_posts/2021-11-15-for-foreach-array-lists.md

 comments: false
 ---

 Suppose that you need to create a collection of variables of the same type that's why you need an array.
 Arrays help you to store multiple values in a single variable.
-In my recent post, i shared with you ...making, while, doWhile.
+In my recent post, i shared with you decision making, while, doWhile.
 In this section, we will learn about arrays after learning for loop and for each loop.